vatsalrishabh/groww/README.md

 # React + TypeScript + Vite

+To calculate amortiztion EMI :- we use Monthly Payment = (P*r/n) /  (1-(1+r/n)^-nt)   where r is annual rate interest and t is the tenure for how long you are taking the loan, n= number of months in year.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: